nim-lang/Nim/doc/manual_experimental.md

 Void type
 =========

-The `void` type denotes the absence of any type.
-Parameters of type `void` are treated as non-existent, `void` as a return type means that the procedure does not return a value:
+The `void` type denotes the absence of any value, i.e. it is the type that contains no values.
+Consequently, no value can be provided for parameters of type `void`, and no value can be returned from a function with return type `void`:

   ```nim
   proc nothing(x, y: void): void =